Your library is proud to be the holder of a Gold NUS Green Impact Award.

 As part of the NTU wide initiative to save energy, we have implemented a number of changes designed to cut our electricity usage.
 This has included the installation of BREEAM lighting, movement sensors and energy efficient appliances.
 We have also been able to make some additional green purchases including bird and hedgehog homes, reusable cotton bags and plants for all three NTU libraries.

-To read more about the challenge visit the Carbon Challenge pages.
+To read more about the challenge visit the Carbon Elephant pages.

 Green volunteering opportunities